just-the-docs/just-the-docs/docs/Products/aqua/faq.md

 ---
 ## Coming soon

-The Aqua FAQ will be fleshed out when the dApp is accessible.
+The Aqua FAQ will be fleshed out when the dApp has launched.
+Pay attention to the <a href="https://twitter.com/DXdao_" target="_blank">DXdao Twitter</a> for further updates.